rackerlabs/support-how-to/content/office-365/azure-ad-sign-in-logs-office365.md

     **Note:** If you don't see the **Admin centers** section, you might need to select **Show all...**.

-4. Select **Azure Active Directory** from the left menu, then **Users**.
+4. Select **Azure Active Directory** from the left menu, and then **Users**.

-5. Search for the user you wish to view, then click their name.
+5. Search for the user you want to view, and then click their name.

 6. Select **Sign-ins** from the menu.